snlpatel001213/waves-documentation/en/waves-client/mobile-apps/android/transfers-and-gateways/vostok-transfers.md

 ## How to use sponsored fee

 Waves users can also use a sponsored fee to pay for outgoing transfers.
-Check your portfolio, if you see there a token with **%** icon.
+Check your portfolio, if you see a token with **%** icon.
 So it means you can change the default Waves fee to another sponsored token.

 So how to do it?
 Just create an outgoing transfer described above and click on the **WAVES** under **Continue** button.
 Choose an available sponsored token and click on the **Continue** button.